Here's Our Rant About Rhythm Pharmaceuticals Inc. (RYTM)

 Sponsored

-The average price from analysts is $21.13, which is $9.28 above the current price.
 RYTM currently public float of 50.22M and currently shorts hold a 11.84% ratio of that float.
-Today, the average trading volume of RYTM was 2.19M shares.
+Today, the average trading volume of RYTM was 2.22M shares.

 RYTM’s Market Performance